North Cornwall · TR8

 Planning Applications in Crantock

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Crantock, that work is shaped by the place itself — Crantock is an AONB village south-west of Newquay across the Gannel estuary, with a Norman church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+The Crantock version of this work has its own character — Crantock is an AONB village south-west of Newquay across the Gannel estuary, with a Norman church and a tight Conservation Area covering the village core, with a building stock that leans toward modern AONB-sensitive infill and Victorian villas.

 - Conservation Area